 Commonly Misdiagnosed Conditions

-Misdiagnosis happens with many conditions.
-However, misdiagnosis occurs with some conditions more often than others.
-These include:
+Misdiagnosis happens with many conditions; however, it occurs more often with some conditions than others, including:

 - Cancer – One of the worst diagnoses a patient receives, cancer is a progressive disease.
 This means it may take weeks to months to spread throughout the body.
 When caught early, treatments provide better outcomes for patients.
 If there is a delay in diagnosis or failure to diagnose, cancer can spread throughout the body with devastating consequences.

-- Infections – Infectious disease can spread throughout a hospital with a single touch.
-In fact, the U.S. Centers for Disease Control estimated, “on any given day, about 1 in 25 hospital patients has at least one healthcare-associated infection.”
+- Infections – Infectious diseases can spread throughout a hospital with a single touch.
+In fact, the U.S. Centers for Disease Control and Prevention (CDC) estimated “on any given day, about 1 in 25 hospital patients has at least one healthcare-associated infection.”
 The most common include pneumonia and surgical site infections.
-Additionally, gastrointestinal infections, urinary tract infections, and primary blood stream infections occur often.
+Additionally, gastrointestinal infections, urinary tract infections, and primary bloodstream infections occur often.

 Commonly Misdiagnosed Conditions Requiring Emergency Medical Treatment

 - Heart attack – When patients experience interruption of the blood flow to the heart, they face serious injury or even death.
-Patients must go to an ER, receive a diagnosis of a, and receive immediate treatment for a good patient outcome.
+Patients must go to an ER, receive a diagnosis of a heart attack, and receive immediate treatment for a good patient outcome.
 Any delay or failure to diagnose greatly increases the likelihood of serious organ damage or even death.

-- Blood clot – Blood clots that form inside the body can pose a serious health risk.
+- Blood clot – Blood clots that form inside the body can pose a serious health risks.
 If and when they dislodge, clots can cause serious damage to the lungs, heart, brain, and more.
 If blood clots are not detected immediately, they can lead to death.

 An Institute of Medicine report contends that most Americans will experience at least one medical diagnostic error in their lifetime.
 These errors can occur for a variety of reasons, including doctor distraction and inattentiveness to the patient or failing to perform the appropriate diagnostic testing.